What is Pink Eye?

-Red eye or pink eye is a common and treatable eye condition that affects three million people (usually children) in the U.S. every year.
-Also called conjunctivitis, the condition is characterized by an inflammation of the conjunctiva, the transparent mucous membrane that protects the inner eyelid and the white part of the eye.
+Pink eye is a common and treatable eye condition that affects 3 million people – usually children – in the United States every year.
+The condition, also known as conjunctivitis, is characterized by an inflammation of the conjunctive, the transparent mucous membrane that protects the inner eyelid and the white part of the eye.

-Red eye can affect one or both eyes at the same time.
-It is usually a minor infection, but complications can develop in patients with weakened immune systems or pre-existing eye conditions.
+Pink eye can affect one or both eyes and is usually a minor infection, but complications can develop in patients with weakened immune systems or pre-existing eye conditions.

 - Physical or chemical irritants – contact lenses, chemical fumes, cosmetics, chlorine in pools, etc.